 MIDDLETOWN, Conn. – Eudice Chong of the Wesleyan University women's tennis team was named the DIII Honda Athlete of the Year as announced by Executive Director Chris Voelz of THE Collegiate Women Sports Awards (CWSA) presented by Honda.

-Chong will be presented with this honor on a live telecast on CBS Sports Network on June 25, 2018, (6 pm PT /9 pm EST) in the Founders' Room at the Galen Center on the campus of the University of Southern California in downtown Los, Angeles.
+Chong was presented with the honor on a live telecast on CBS Sports Network on June 25, 2018 in the Founders' Room at the Galen Center on the campus of the University of Southern California in downtown Los, Angeles.
+To view photos from the event, click HERE.
 The honor was voted on by national balloting among 1,000 NCAA member schools as part of the CWSA program, now in its 42nd year.

 "It is such an amazing honor to be receiving such a prestigious award, and these chances only come once in a lifetime!" exclaimed Chong.
 "Receiving this award means especially more because it shows that I've made an impact in some way or other throughout my collegiate career, and that I finished my four years giving it everything I've got.
 As an athlete of any sport, it means so much to see your hard work recognized, and in my case, I am lucky enough to be surrounded by people who have helped me get where I am and who continue to provide unwavering support."